The rules Smack-Down

 RULE 2: On Your Own

-We could tell you everything you need to know about all the countries, roads and borders between here and Mongolia to ensure you have a safe, uncomplicated journey.
+We could tell you everything you need to know about all the countries, roads and borders between here and Russia to ensure you have a safe, uncomplicated journey.
 But if it's not dangerous and you aren't lost, you're not on an adventure.
 That means no on the road backup or support.
 If you get stuck or in trouble, you need to solve the problem yourself.
 Any ‘Help!
 We’re broken down in Tajikistan,’ type phone calls to Rally HQ will be met with a snort of derision and a click of the receiver.

 RULE 3: Save the World